How-To Creole

 Focus on the Basic Colors

-Therefore, as someone who is learning Haitian Creole, focus on knowing the main colors shown in this lesson first.
+So, if you are learning Haitian Creole, focus on the main colors shown in this lesson first.

-That will be enough to have everyday conversations with native speakers.
+That will be enough for many everyday conversations with native speakers.

 Newer Posts Older Posts Home